imzqqq/chat/website/spec/content/client-server-api/modules/sso_login.md

 The homeserver then proceeds as follows:

-1. The homeserver MUST map the user details received from the authentication server to a valid [Chat user identifier](/appendices#user-identifiers).
+1. The homeserver MUST map the user details received from the authentication server to a valid [Matrix user identifier](/appendices#user-identifiers).
 The guidance in [Mapping from other character sets](/appendices#mapping-from-other-character-sets) may be